prebid/prebid.github.io/dev-docs/bidders/ix.md

             }
     });
 ```
-8. (Optional) If you want to monetize outstream video, you can choose among the following options.
-Outstream video is available from Prebid.js version 6.25 or higher.
+8. (Optional) If you want to monetize outstream video, you can choose among the following options:
     * Use Index's outstream video player.
 For more information, see the [Index's outstream video player ](#indexs-outstream-video-player) section below.
     * Use your own outstream video player.
 For more information, see [Prebid’s documentation on how to show video ads.](https://docs.prebid.org/dev-docs/show-outstream-video-ads.html)
 9. (Optional) Configure Prebid Native with Index.
 For more information, see the [Prebid Native](#prebid-native-configuration) section below.
 Prebid Native is available from Prebid.js version 7.4.0 or higher.